The ketogenic diet is a diet with a strict ratio between fat and protein intake with very limited carbohydrates.

 The ketogenic diet may also have some positive side effects, including improvements in mood, behaviour, attention, and social functioning.
 Improved mental alertness and behaviour have been seen in some children, even if seizure control hasn’t been obtained.

 However, some families notice mood changes such as hyperactivity or irritability.

 Like most forms of medical treatment, the diet does have side effects, mostly gastrointestinal.
-Occasionally severe side effects are experienced, so close monitoring by a dietician and doctor is advised.
+Occasionally severe side effects are experienced, so close monitoring by a dietitian and doctor is advised.